Code-Institute-Submissions/gersonvj-TWC---THE-WEATHER-CHANNEL/README.md

 <h5>Acknowledgements</h5>
 <ul>
-  <li>This project is thinking to help the artist people to show more themselves.
-A special thanks for Shane Byrne the artist that help me with the images for Art Hub.</li>
+  <li>This project is thinking to show the users the forecast and weather-related news from API as the newsletter using mailJS.
 </ul>